TMRCI-DEV1/MQTT_Nodes/ESP32/Turntables/ReadMe.md

 ### Operation Process

 1. After uploading the sketch and powering on the ESP32 Node, the LCD will display the IP address of the ESP32 Node.
 This IP address is used for Over-The-Air (OTA) updates.
+2. Ensure that the turntable is in the home position.
-2. The system is now ready to receive commands either from the keypad or via MQTT messages.
+3. The system is now ready to receive commands either from the keypad or via MQTT messages.

 ### Keypad Operation